How to Set & Use TypeScript Default Parameters

 }

-This simple feature lets you specify fallback values for function parameters, making your code more adaptable while reducing unnecessary complexity.
-When working with TypeScript function types, you'll find default parameters especially useful for handling common cases without extra code.
+This lets you specify fallback values for function parameters without cluttering your code with conditional logic.
+When working with TypeScript function types, default parameters are especially useful for handling common cases without extra code.

 Default parameters in Convex can similarly help when defining backend functions by providing sensible defaults that improve both clarity and flexibility.